alicebob/permafrost/README.md

 # TODO
-- not all css files (and used images) are loaded yet.
+- all jQueryUI themes.
-- not all non-obvious javascript files are found yet.
-Some are loaded sneakily.
+- ext